 The coaching programme I ran for a few years taught me that the standard model really doesn’t work for most of us.
 I needed to change the game.

 Because of this, I started this site.
 It exists to share all the stuff I have learned over the past 25 years about being an athlete with competing priorities.

 I don’t coach professional athletes and I don’t have any desire to do so.
 However I do know that I am very good at helping age-group athletes like you to achieve their goals.

 I use knowledge gained from other sports as diverse as rugby, powerlifting, tennis and cricket as well as my training as a strength and conditioning coach, sports therapist and coach educator to find those things that get the best results for people with limited time.

 Every year I spend a small fortune on continuing professional development, reading books and attending workshops with world leaders in all kinds of fields related to sport, fitness and neuroscience.
 I hold coaching qualifications from British Cycling, the Amateur Swimming Association, British Triathlon, UK Athletics, the RFU and a few others.
 I also hold numerous strength and conditioning and fitness certifications, among them Strongfirst and Functional Movement Systems.

 On this site you get the benefit of my obsessive reading and learning habit.
 I don’t just accept what I encounter, but I compulsively question the accepted way of doing things (if you’ve read more than one blog post, you’ll have seen that).
 I know that some of my stuff may seem weird at times, but then so was the idea that man could fly until the Wright brothers did so in 1903!

 I will seek to support you in the way that you would like to be supported.
-It will support you to the level that you want support.
-It will challenge get you to re-assess what you already do.
+I will support you to the level that you want support.
+I will challenge you to re-assess what you already do.